boromir674/neural-style-transfer/README.rst

 Neural Style Transfer - CLI
 ===========================

+Create artificial artwork by transfering the appearance of one image (eg a famous painting) to another user-supplied image (eg your favourite photograph).

+Uses a Neural Style Transfer algorithm to transfer the appearance, which you can run though a CLI program.

 `Neural Style Tranfer` (NST) is an algorithm that applies the `style` of an image to the `contents` of another and produces a `generated` image.
 The idea is to find out how someone, with the `painting style` shown in one image, would depict the `contents` shown in another image.